Pearls Before Swine by Stephan Pastis for December 19, 2021

 66. Missing large

-tlwalker Premium Member almost 3 years ago
+tlwalker Premium Member about 3 years ago

 I sent it to my book club, ‘cause we’re reading Henry James.